 Medical Marijuana States

-Currently, 28 states allow for comprehensive public medical marijuana.
+Currently, 32 states have passed laws to establish comprehensive public medical marijuana programs.
 California was the first to allow medical use of marijuana with the passing of Proposition 215 in 1996.
-Since then, several additional states have adopted medical marijuana legislation, including Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, Vermont, and Washington.
+Since then, several additional states have adopted medical marijuana legislation, including Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, Utah, Vermont, Washington, and West Virginia.
 The District of Columbia and Puerto Rico also allow medical marijuana use.
 The diseases and conditions for which marijuana can be prescribed vary by state.

 Recreational Marijuana States

-Eight states, including Alaska, California, Oregon, Colorado, Maine, Massachusetts, Nevada and Washington, as well as Washington D.C. have passed ballots legalizing recreational marijuana.
+Ten states, including Alaska, California, Oregon, Colorado, Maine, Massachusetts, Michigan, Nevada, Vermont and Washington, as well as Washington D.C. have approved laws legalizing recreational marijuana.
 The amount you can possess at one time, however, varies between the states.

 Cannabis Cultivation Laws

-Seven states, including Alaska, California, Colorado, Maine, Massachusetts, Nevada and Oregon, allow for home cultivation for recreational use of marijuana.
+Eight states, including Alaska, California, Colorado, Maine, Massachusetts, Michigan, Nevada and Oregon, allow for home cultivation for recreational use of marijuana.
 Adults in Washington D.C., can also possess plants for recreational use.
 How many plants an adult can cultivate varies state-by-state.

-Thirteen states allow qualified medical marijuana patients or their primary caregivers to cultivate plants.
-These states include Arizona, California, Colorado, Hawaii, Maine, Massachusetts, Michigan, Montana, Nevada, New Mexico, North Dakota (living 40 or more miles away from a dispensary), Rhode Island and Vermont.
+Fifteen states allow qualified medical marijuana patients or their primary caregivers to cultivate plants.
+These states include Arizona, California, Colorado, Hawaii, Maine, Massachusetts, Michigan, Missouri, Montana, Nevada, New Mexico, North Dakota (living 40 or more miles away from a dispensary), Oklahoma, Rhode Island, Utah (subject to change) and Vermont.
 The number of plants one can cultivate varies by state.

 Legalization of CBD from Hemp Oil